 - 1 cup soy milk

-- 1/2 sunflower oil
+- ½ cup sunflower oil

-- 2 carrots, grated
+- 2 small carrots grated

-- 1/2 cup cheddar cheese, grated
+- ½ cup grated cheddar cheese

-- handful of raw sunflower seeds.
+- handful sunflower or pumpkin seeds

 - Large mixing bowl

-- Measuring cups
+- Measuring cups and spoons

 - 12 cup capacity muffin tray

-- Muffin trays or baking paper, inserted into muffin tray
+- Muffin cups or baking paper

-- Preheat the oven to 200 degrees celsius.
+- Preheat the oven to 200° Celsius.

 - One finished, remove the muffin tray from the oven and allow to cool for 5 minutes before transferring the muffins to a cooling rack.
 Bon Appétite! 🙂

 Equipment: This recipe may contain links to products and equipment that I use and love myself.
 The links may contain affiliate links, meaning if you click the link and make a purchase, I may receive a small commission, at no additional cost to you.